Chicken Foaming At The Mouth, (3 Reasons Why +What To Do + FAQ)

 Something stuck in the esophagus:

 Birds don’t chew their food before swallowing, they have no teeth to chew with.
-In addition, their mouths and throats are not big enough to swallow large chunks of foods in one go.
+In addition, their mouths and throats are not big enough to swallow large chunks of food in one go.

 Because of this, they have to break their food into small pieces, small enough to be swallowed.

-Still. sometimes, birds eat foods that are too large for their esophagus, a birds esphegus is not very large, foods that are too large can be as small as a grape.
+Still, sometimes, birds may eat foods that are too large for their esophagus.
+A bird’s esophagus is not very large, and foods that are too large for the animal can be as small as a grape.

 If the bird manages to get this food past its mouth then the food item may become stuck in the bird’s esophagus preventing saliva from being swallowed.